AWS IoT TwinMaker knowledge graph - AWS IoT TwinMaker

 • Node: Every entity in your workspace becomes a node in the entity graph.

 • Edge: Every relationship property defined on a component of an entity becomes an edge in the entity graph.
-In addition, a hierarchical parent-child relationship defined via the parentEntityId field of an entity also becomes an edge in the entity graph with isChildOf relationship name.
+In addition, a hierarchical parent-child relationship defined using the parentEntityId field of an entity also becomes an edge in the entity graph with an "isChildOf" relationship name.
 All edges are directional edges.

-• Relationship: An AWS IoT TwinMaker Relationship is defined as a special type of property in an Entity’s component.
-You can use the AWS IoT TwinMaker CreateEntity API or through UpdateEntity to define and mutate a relationship.
+• Relationship: An AWS IoT TwinMaker Relationship is a special type of property of an Entity’s component.
+You can use the AWS IoT TwinMaker CreateEntity or UpdateEntity API to define and edit a relationship.
 In AWS IoT TwinMaker, a relationship must be defined in a component of an entity.
 A relationship cannot be defined as an isolated resource.
 A relationship must be directional from one entity to another.